drsaltiel/GettingAndCleaningData_Project/README.md

 This README explains how the script - run_analysis.R - cleans and processes the data.
 There are no dependencies for this run_analysis.R.  run_analysis.R is located in the same repo as this README.

+The run_analysis.R script puts out the data file tidy_data.txt which can be read in R using the read.table function - read.table("tidy_data.txt") (this will only work if you have the file in your working directory).

 #Downloading the data
 The data was downloaded and unzipped with the following code:
 ```{r, eval = FALSE}